doxx/darkflare/README.md

 Setup your origin rules to send that host to the origin server (darkflare-server) via the proxy port you choose.

-I used 8080 with a Cloudflare proxy via HTTP for the firs test.
-Less overhead.

 ## ✨ Features

 - **Sneaky TCP Tunneling**: Wraps your TCP connections in a fashionable HTTPS outfit